HoldenGC/DB_Project_AWS_EC2_RDS/README.md

 Implemented an Amazon RDS MySql server for data security <br>
 Used a common bootstrap template and added PHP code to create a dynamic webpage <br>
 Accesses the RDS database and serves webpages based on user privilege settings <br>
-Implemented password hashing and variable binding to protect from SQL injection <br>
+Implemented password hashing <br>
+Uses variable binding to protect from SQL injection <br>
 Registered domain name and set up SSL certificate using Lets Encrypt<br>